thefuzz25/thefuzz25.github.io/_pages/livejournal.md

 > (Several hours and a small fortune later.)
 > Doctor: Nothing’s wrong, kiddo.
 You’re fine.
 > Me: So I can play again?
-> Doctor: No, no. Don’t do nothing more than walk.
+> Doctor: No, no. Don’t do anything more than walk.
 Rest and recover.
 > Me: But why?
 > Doctor: Because of the injury.
 > Me: What injury?
 You just said I’m fine.
 > Doctor: That you are.

 And that’s that.

+#### Thu, 16 Oct 2025 — 22:39
+This is it.
+This is life.
+A sudden realization, sure, but a welcome one at that.
+Yes, I want to play the long game.
+Yes, I want to see results.
+Yes, I want success.
+But, somewhere along the way, I forgot to smile.
+Today, I did.
+Truly.
+After a long time.
+And for that, I have my sister to thank.
+Just listening her chatter about college life all bubbly and breathless — after a tough few months settling in — warmed something in me I didn't know had gone cold.
+Ambition is a funny thing: let's not take it too seriously.

+#### Sun, 10 Oct 2025 — 15:56
+Everyone is busy pretending to be more than they actually are.
+But, I mean, like, WHY.
+This has started to annoy me so much more now since I've learnt to see through it.

+#### Thu, 09 Oct 2025 — 19:39

+Just when everything starts settling down, doth it thunder.
+I finally got a diagnosis for my lower back — turns out I’ve a small disc herniation.

+- The upside: it’s still in the onset phase and can be fixed with core strengthening.
+- The downside: there aren’t many core exercises one can _actually_ do in this situation.
+Like, what the heck.
+How on earth am I supposed to recover with only planks and freakin' cat-cows?
+A mockery, really.
+To heal, I must bend without bending.

+#### Mon, 06 Oct 2025 — 16:07
+Man, this past week at home flew right by.
+Between eating, sleeping, and doing absolutely nothing, I got no work done whatsoever.
+Not that I care though, it was totally worth it.
+But now I’m back on campus, relaxed plenty, and ready to get started!
 #### Sat, 27 Sep 2025 — 21:09

-Travel is a b**** .
+Travel is a b****** .
 Although the thought of going back home does take away some exhaustion from it.

 #### Thu, 18 Sep 2025 — 15:43